Summary

 > Create a new REST endpoint for product search with pagination

-The AI coding tool market is crowded, and each tool takes a different approach.
-Here is how Claude Code compares to the major alternatives.
+The AI coding-tool market is crowded, and each product adopts a distinct approach.
+The following table compares Claude Code to the principal alternatives.

 | Feature | Claude Code | GitHub Copilot | Cursor | Windsurf |